Silent treatment: Tactical ignoring

 Tactical ignoring can be one element of a behavior management plan when there are a variety of challenging behaviors being addressed.
 Because it is a method that involves not responding to an undesirable behavior, it should be complemented by differential reinforcement for an alternative behavior, as seen in functional communication training, a procedure to teach a more appropriate attention-seeking behavior.
-Planned ignoring can be used for mild and low impact in terms of helping behavioral issues stemming from attention seeking and power struggles.
-Power struggles are when a child refuses to do something and it is an ongoing battle of insisting the child to comply.